Chapter 5.2 – Intra-Port Competition

 • It prevents the potential of monopolistic excess rent-seeking by port service providers who enjoy excess market power.

-• It acts as an engine of innovation and specialization, allowing for achievement of economies of scope and flexible multi-service organization structures that are essential in modern seaports.
+• It acts as an engine of innovation and specialization, allowing for the achievement of economies of scope and flexible multi-service organization structures that are essential in modern seaports.

 These positive effects guide policy initiatives at local, national, or supranational levels aiming to lower entry barriers in the market and generate conditions that enable intra-port competition in the provision of port services.
 However, in most market segments and ports, market concentration remains remarkably high and rising, partly because of the emergence of global terminal operators.